University Guidance: A World of Choice

 Welcome to the Guidance Office!

 Graduating from the American Section, our students are fully bilingual and ready to navigate Anglophone curricula around the globe.
-They also benefit from the worldwide respect accorded to the OIB and French baccalaureate, whose rigor and breadth equip students with a formidable work ethic, along with a rare level of scientific and humanistic culture.
+They also benefit from the worldwide respect accorded to the BFI and French baccalaureate, whose rigor and breadth equip students with a formidable work ethic, along with a rare level of scientific and humanistic culture.

-Some applications are straightforward, others highly complex; but by year-end, we all feel as if we’ve been on a valuable journey.
+Some applications are straightforward, others highly complex; but by year-end, we all feel as if we’ve been on a memorable journey.
 For students, it’s a moment of self-discovery, where they make their own decisions and test their limits.
-By April, with a little luck and after a lot of hard work, they’re back in my office to choose among their many options.
+By June, with a little luck and after a lot of hard work, they’re back in my office to choose among their many options.
 Our graduates matriculate at top universities around the world (for more on this, visit our University Destinations page).
 But we’re most proud not of where they go but what they accomplish when they get there, thanks in part to the extraordinary education they have received at the Lycée International and the American Section.

 – Catherine Boalch, University Counselor